TheVanadium/pokemon-to-scale/README.md

 ## Usage

-All pokemon in [PokéAPI](https://pokeapi.co/) should be available for input and display.
+All Pokémon in [PokéAPI](https://pokeapi.co/) should be available for input and display.

 Input: "vaporeon"
 Result: a 100x100 px image of a Vaporeon